omerlatif123/Envirocabs-milestone-project1/README.md

 #### Typography
-The headers on all pages throughout the Website and main text is using the font ‘Roboto’ with default text of ‘San-Serif’.
+The headers on all pages throughout the Website and main text use the font ‘Roboto’ with default text of ‘San-Serif’.
 The header text and parts of the main text are bold catching the user’s eye.
-We have kept our content at a minimal not to make our website cluttered or causing the user cognitive overload with large amount of information text.
-Furthermore when researching other cab webpages such as uber,bolt etc have minimalistic content.
+We have kept our content at a minimal not to make our website cluttered or to prevent cognitive overload with large amount of information.
+Furthermore when researching other cab webpage the best one's have minimalistic content.

 #### Imagery
 Brand awareness is important to Envirocabs and they have requested their own Logo to be used in the Nav section of the website.
-The header contains the Envirocabs logo which has been designed and created on www.wix.com. (https://www.wix.com/logo/maker/esh).
+The header contains the Envirocabs logo which has been designed and created on www.wix.com.
 The logo is interactive and when clicked will redirect the user back to the home page.
 The images used are all related to section of the website the user is on, for example in the safety section the hero image is of a car interior being cleaned.
 The imagery chosen fits well within the theme of the webpage as they relate to the subject matter.
 The imagery used is also visually striking without being overbearing on the rest of the webpage.